 The TOE includes the components implementing Strong Customer Authentication and Dynamic Linking in Apple Pay.
-The TOE is the MacBook Air 2020 with M1 running macOS Monterey 12.3.1 operating system.
+The TOE is the Mac mini with M1 and Magic keyboard with Touch ID, running macOS Monterey 12.3.1 operating system.

 The operating system manages the device hardware, provides Apple Pay functionalities, and provides the technologies required to enforce Strong Customer Authentication (SCA) and Dynamic Linking for Apple Pay e-commerce payments.
 Dynamic Linking for a transaction is the link between the authentication code generated upon successful SCA, with both the transaction's original specific amount and the identity of the payee.